smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - `"trace"`: Used only in development, off by default and not accessible on production builds.
 - `"debug"`: Useful for forensic debugging of issues.
 - `"info"`: High level informational messages.
-- `"warn"`: A mild error happened that might require non-urgent action.
-Node operators should check these once in a while to see whether anything stands out.
-These can happen due to factors outside of the control of the node operator (e.g. unexpected responded from a remote API, spurious networking errors etc).
+- `"warn"`: A mild error occurred that might require non-urgent action.
+Check these warnings semi-regularly to see if any of them require attention.
+These warnings usually happen due to factors outside of the control of the node operator.
+Examples: Unexpected responded from a remote API or inaccurate networking errors.
-- `"error"`: Something bad happened.
-The node might be running in a partially broken state.
-Node operators might need to take action to remedy this error (e.g. deprecation warnings, misconfiguration causing a job to fail to run etc).
+- `"error"`: An error occurred that might have put the node in a partially broken state.
+Node operators might need to take action to remedy this error.
+Examples: Deprecation warnings or incorrectly configured settings that cause a job to fail.
-- `"crit"`: A critical error occured.
-The node might be fully broken.
-Node operators should take immediate action to fix this (e.g. node was not able to boot because a network socket could not be opened, database became inaccessible etc).
+- `"crit"`: A critical error occurred.
+The node might be completely stopped and non-responsive.
+Node operators should take immediate action to fix these errors.
+Examples: The node was not able to boot because a network socket could not be opened or the database became inaccessible.
-- `"panic"`:An unrecoverable problem was encountered that was unexpected.
-Node operators should try to restart their nodes, and notify Chainlink team of a bug.
+- `"panic"`: An unrecoverable error occurred that was unexpected.
+Node operators should try to restart their nodes, and notify the Chainlink team of a bug.
 - `"fatal"`: An unrecoverable problem was encountered and the node had to exit.

 ### LOG_SQL